WePlay Academy League Season 1 Official Rules and Regulations

 2.1.1.
 Group Stage:

-- Top 3 Teams proceeds to Play-Off Stage
+- Top 1 Team from each Group proceeds to Play-Off Stage

-- Teams placed 4th to 7th proceeds to Gauntlet Stage
+- Teams placed 2nd to 4th proceed to Gauntlet Stage

 2.1.2.
 Gauntlet Stage

-- Teams placed 6th and 7th in Group Stage play first round
+- Teams placed 4th and 3rd in each Group play in First Round

 2.1.3.
 Play-Off Stage